 A few minutes later, I saw a few local kids walking towards the beach with a football and cricket bat.
 Extremely jealous of them and their playground, I went on towards Velaneshwar.

 The dirt road soon re-joined the highway, making the rest of the ride to Velaneshwar comfortable and smooth.
-Another big hill had to be climbed, and I climbed it quickly motivated by the fact that it was the last bit of riding for the day.
-A smooth downhill section later, I found myself directly on the main entrance to the Velaneshwar beach.
+Another big hill had to be climbed, and I climbed it quickly, motivated by the fact that it was the last bit of riding for the day.
+A smooth downhill section later, I found myself directly on the main entrance to Velaneshwar beach.

-The homestay suggested to me by the restaurant owner from Guhaghar – Hotel Kalptaru, happened to right behind me, wedged between Velaneshwar’s temple and the sea.
+The homestay suggested to me by the restaurant owner from Guhaghar – Hotel Kalptaru, happened to be right behind me, wedged between Velaneshwar’s temple and the sea.
 Its location could not have been more convenient.